zeus-volkov-systems/messageapi/README.md

 }
 ```

+Metadata is loaded from map to a Metadata object for convenience, so that API methods can sanely get different properties.
+Metadata, along with every other user-available concept in MessageAPI, is also programmed against an interface, so the available methods are available in the constructed groovydocs to peruse for that particular interface.

 ###### Field Sets

-A Schema Field set is a flat set of field definitions - for example, software that wants to pass email messages through MessageAPI could have a field set of 'email, subject, body'.
+A Schema Field set is a flat set of field definitions - for example, software that wants to pass email messages through MessageAPI could have a field set of 'address, subject, body'.
+(Alternatively, the fields could just be key/value pairs of arbitrary content, and the 'target/subject' could be constructor parameters.)
 Schema Field sets should hold every Field in any collection that the user will use.
-So if there are two lists of two different record types feeding into a MessageAPI process, with different domains, fields from both lists should be declared up front (in the Schema Field map).
-The containment of different Field sets can be specified at the container level as Collections.
-This pattern allows a clearly defined global field set while allowing multiple record types to be part of some processing action.
+So if there are two lists of two different record types feeding into a MessageAPI process, with different domains, fields from both lists should both be declared in the Schema Field map.
+The containment of different Field sets can be specified at the container level as Collections (ie, create two collections at the container level and hold fields for one set in the first container, and fields from the other in the second container).
+This pattern allows a clearly defined global field set while allowing an arbitrary number of record types to be part of a given processing action.

 In the provided schema class, fields need to be provided with a 'name', 'type', and 'required' properties.

 The 'name' must be unique in the schema, the 'type' must be understood by the parsing class, and the 'required' must be a boolean.
 If a field is required but not provided, that record will be immediately rejected on request submission.

+In the provided implementation, the types understood by the system (for use by conditions) are 'string', 'float', 'double', 'integer', 'datetime', and 'boolean'.
+Without adjustment, other types can be handled without issue, although to use the condition system, additional types should be added.
+This can be done easily by adjusting the ConditionFactory.

 ```
 {